ypodo/taskfile/README.md

 ## License

-Same as the original tmake project.
+Same as the original project.